-As the avid, more intrepid traveller knows, if you want to eat well, eat like the locals do.
+As the intrepid traveller knows, if you want to eat well, eat like the locals do.

-There are many reasons to support local food establishments and farmers and enjoying locally sourced foods when you’re on vacation, but getting a taste of the island’s history & culture is a big one.
-Some argue it’s also healthier for you too.
+There are many reasons to support local dining establishments and enjoying locally sourced foods while on vacation, but getting a taste of the island’s history & culture is likely the biggest.
+Some argue it’s healthier too.
 While local produce is allowed to ripen naturally, and so retains its nutrients, food that travels long distances is often picked before it’s fully ripe and more often than not, chemically treated to survive the long journeys.

 In Cayman, supporting the local farming community has seen a rise in popularity.
-There are lots of places in Cayman that now support the farm-to-table movement, serving up seasonal dishes and supporting and sourcing their ingredients locally.
+There are many restaurants in Cayman that now support the farm-to-table movement, serving up seasonal dishes and supporting and sourcing their ingredients locally.

 So where, then, you may ask, are the best places to go for authentic Cayman cuisine?
 Where the ingredients are locally produced and sourced and the dishes prepared in traditional ways?
 Fear not, foodies!
 We've compiled a list of local favourites, the insider's guide if you will, to authentic Caymanian cooking.

 With a name like Heritage Kitchen, it's no surprise that this quaint little eatery is at the top of our list.
 Perched on quiet Boggy Sand Road in the West Bay area, it's run by Caymanians for Caymanians but welcomes visitors from across the world with open Caymankind-arms.
 Its menu offers authentic Cayman cuisine and the venue allows for breathtaking views of the clear Caribbean Sea while you feast on fresh coconut Mahi Mahi, Cayman-style grouper and other favourites.